SyedGhanimAk/WeatherApp/README.md

 1. Setting up the API: Registered for the OpenWeather API and obtained the API key.
 Created functions to fetch weather data for a given city using the OpenWeather API.
 2. Building the UI: Used HTML to create the structure of the app, including the search bar and weather display sections.
 Styled the app using CSS and Bootstrap for a clean and responsive design.
 3. Implementing Functionality: Used JavaScript to handle user interactions, such as searching for a city.
 Integrated API calls to fetch and display real-time weather data.
 Displayed additional weather details such as temperature, humidity, visibility, and wind speed.
 Listed popular cities with their respective weather information.

-# Notes

-1. Ensure you have an active internet connection as the application fetches data from the OpenWeather API.
-2. The application is designed to provide real-time weather information; therefore, the accuracy of the data depends on the OpenWeather API.